 Each center shall post a $100.00 per team performance bond with the MHL secretary-treasurer before teams can participate in any scheduled league games.
 The amount of the bond posted may be refunded to the teams upon request at the conclusion of the regular season league games and playoff games.

-The Executive Committee - The committee shall consist of the president, vice-president, and one delegate from each member club, with an alternate names elected by such club members, which member shall enjoy equal voting rights except the president, or in his absence, the vice-president, who shall vote only in the case of a tie vote of the executive.
+The Executive Committee - The committee shall consist of the president, vice-president, and one delegate from each member club, with an alternate name elected by such club members, which member shall enjoy equal voting rights except the president, or in his absence, the vice-president, who shall vote only in the case of a tie vote of the executive.
 Any majority of the aforementioned shall constitute a quorum.
 Players are not eligible for election to the executive committee.

 League officers - The league officers shall consist of the president, vice-president, secretary-treasurer, a commissioner for each division, the statistician, and the referee in chief.
 The league officers must be from a center in Saskatchewan.